ucb-ist-drupal/ucberkeley_cas-7/README.md

 1. Enable the ucberkeley_cas module
 2. Login to your site by visiting http://EXAMPLE.berkeley.edu/cas
 3. Drupal creates a user for you upon successful authentication.
-Visit http://EXAMPLE.berkeley.edu/admin/people, edit your user and assign it the "administrator role.
+4. In another browser login as User 1 via the [administrator back door](#back_door) and visit http://EXAMPLE.berkeley.edu/admin/people.
+Edit the user that was created in the prior step and assign it the "administrator role.

 Now your CalNet user can do anything that User 1 can do.

-We strongly recommend that you avoid logging into your site as User 1 since this user will use Drupal standard authentication which is insecure unless used in combination with SSL (https).

 <a name = "back_door">
 # The Administrator "Back Door" #